The faces behind the initiative:

 Amy Liu, MSc student - Zoology

-I joined this committee because I struggled through undergrad and wanted to create positive action so that everyone in grad school could have resources to mental wellness.
+I joined this committee because I struggled through undergrad regarding mental health and wanted to create positive action so that everyone in grad school could have resources to mental wellness.
 Also I love fish and art and fun stuff!

 Karen Thulasi Devendrakumar -